mrkev/iroh/src/README.md

                  |                         +--------------+
 ```

-Note that there's no `calendar.coffee` script, since there's only one source for calendar data, and we don't want extra complexity here, but if there's ever some other `calendar_*` added one should be made.
+Note that there is no `calendar.coffee` script, since there is only one source for calendar data and we don't want extra complexity here.
+If there's ever some other `calendar_*` one should be made.